AgileRL/AgileRL/docs/tutorials/regrama/regrama_tutorial.rst

 Option 1: From a manifest
 -------------------------

-The shipped ``configs/training/ppo/ppo_regrama.yaml`` is the stock PPO manifest with three fields changed on its ``mutation`` block:
+The shipped ``configs/training/ppo/ppo_regrama.yaml`` is the stock PPO manifest with four fields changed on its ``mutation`` block:

 .. code-block:: yaml